-Featuring New Handbook for Water Champions
+Featuring soon-to-be-released Handbook for Water Champions

-What steps do local water champions need to take to gain influence and control in watershed decision-making?
-Natasha Overduin (bio) from the Centre for Indigenous Environmental Resources (CIER) and Rosie Simms (bio) from the POLIS Water Sustainability Project will be introducing the new Handbook for Water Champions: Strengthening Decision-Making and Collaboration for Healthy Watersheds.
-The Handbook will help watershed groups deepen their understanding of the “how-tos” of governance with practical advice and diagnostic tools.
-It unpacks the deeply complex and often messy social process of making choices, taking risks, and making compromises to achieve the long-lasting solutions and positive ecological outcomes that communities want and need.
+How do local water champions gain influence and control in watershed decision-making?
+Thank you to Rosie Simms (bio) from the POLIS Water Sustainability Project and Natasha Overduin (bio) from Centre for Indigenous Environmental Resources for sharing the new Handbook for Water Champions: Strengthening Decision-Making and Collaboration for Healthy Watersheds.
+The Handbook will help watershed groups deepen their understanding of the “how-tos” of governance with practical advice and diagnostic tools.Audio and handbook coming soon!

 Afternoon session – slides and audio available here

 CBWN/ Selkirk College – intro to summer mapping program

 Columbia Shuswap Invasive Species Society – Bullfrog mapping project

 Living Lakes Canada – Flathead Summer Mapping Program